oracle/oracle-database-operator/docs/ordsservices/README.md

 ## Limitations

-When connecting to a mTLS enabled ADB and using the controller to retreive the Wallet, it is currently not supported to have multiple, different databases supported by the single RestDataServices resource.
+When connecting to a mTLS enabled ADB and using the controller to retrieve the Wallet, it is currently not supported to have multiple, different databases supported by the single OrdsSrvs resource.
 This is due to a requirement to set the `TNS_ADMIN` parameter at the Pod level ([#97](https://github.com/oracle/oracle-database-controller/issues/97)).

 ## Troubleshooting
 See [Troubleshooting](./TROUBLESHOOTING.md)